Choosing The Best Office Chair: An Ergonomic Guide

 Drafting Chairs

 Architects or designers often work in an upright position at drafting tables or a standing desk, but this doesn’t mean they don’t need the same level of support in the office.
-Drafting chairs provide lumbar support and back support, whilst allowing for a high work position.
+Drafting chairs provide lumbar support and back support while allowing for a high work position.
 Draft chairs normally feature a footrest so the user can remain comfortable at higher settings.

 Task Office Chairs